trigaten/smc-data-challenge/README.md

 where ```RESULTSDIR``` is the string location path of the results directory.

 ## Acknowledgements
 All of our results were computed via small GPU computer clusters provided by Oak Ridge National Laboratory.
-If you have any questions are concerns, please reach out to any of use via the following emails: gkroiz1@umbc.edu, sanderschulhoff@gmail.com, joshua@utk.edu, or ndrake1@vols.utk.edu.
+If you have any questions are concerns, please reach out to any of us via the following emails: gkroiz1@umbc.edu, sanderschulhoff@gmail.com, joshua@utk.edu, or ndrake1@vols.utk.edu.